The Story of St John’s

 Through our Community Café (left) and our Parent and Toddler Group (right), we are seeking to meet local people at their point of need.

-The church building is now in need of a major redevelopment to make it ﬁt for its present-day and future purposes.
 After a serious ﬁre in 1976, the vision of the then vicar, the Revd.
 Roy Harris, was for St John’s to become a conference and community centre, as well as a worship centre.
 In 1979-80, the church was reconstructed as a multi-purpose building, but unfortunately much of the work has not stood the test of time.

 We are now developing our Five-Year Strategy for the whole building, which embodies our vision for progressive development of the interior, together with an enhanced frontage and setting of the Grade II Listed Building.
 We are deeply committed to supporting the use of the building in many rich and diverse ways, and to the wellbeing of those who enjoy the welcome and hospitality that we offer.